Money is important and it’s necessary. Whether we like it or not, money drives

 Very essential.

-work for my money rather than kill someone for it.
+No. it's not that valuable to me.
+I'll work for my money rather than kill someone for it.

 Viviana M.